Broadcaster Satisfaction Survey 2014

 Date published: July 2014

 The overall objective of this research is to determine the level of satisfaction broadcasters have with the complaints process.
 In particular, how they rate the performance of the BSA in relation to the information available including the website, personal contact with the BSA staff, the management of the complaints process, our written decisions, and overall perceived fairness of decisions.

 - Online survey

-On the basis of this research, the current system is working well for broadcasters and indications are that broadcasters are more satisfied with their dealings with the BSA than they were in the last survey in 2009.
+On the basis of this research, the current system is working well for broadcasters and indications are that broadcasters remain positive about BSA processes and relationships (with 88% rating these as ‘good’ or ‘very good’).

 - Broadcasters perceive the relationship they have with the BSA as a positive one and are happy with the complaints process overall

 - Sufficient information is being received and is effective in helping broadcasters understand the formal complaints process